How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 Is air conditioning expensive to run?

 Air con running costs depend on factors like the type and size of the AC, the size of the room to be cooled, and the cost of electricity.
-For example, a 9000 BTU ac using 900 watts of power can cost 0.22p to run in an hour, while a ducted air conditioner will cost £1.22 (according to the current standard electricity tariff UK (24.5p/kWh) from April 1 to June 30, 2024).
+For example, a 9000 BTU ac using 900 watts of power can cost 0.22p to run for an hour, while a ducted air conditioner will cost £1.22 (according to the current standard electricity tariff UK (24.5p/kWh) from April 1 to June 30, 2024).
 In addition, the bigger the room, the more power and time it takes for an air conditioner to cool that room, which can increase energy bills.

 How much does portable aircon cost to run?

 A portable air conditioner continuously drawing 990 watts of power uses 0.24p of electricity to run in an hour.
-The same unit will cost £5.82 to run in a day and £174.64 per month to run (based on current UK electricity price (24.5p/kWh) (1 April–30 June 2024) if the appliance is constantly operating for 24 hours a day, 7 days a week.
+The same unit would cost £5.82 to run for a day and £174.64 per month to run (based on current UK electricity price (24.5p/kWh) (1 April–30 June 2024) if the appliance is constantly operating for 24 hours a day, 7 days a week.
 Most portable air conditioners come with added features, like inbuilt WiFi, which, when effectively used, can help drive air con running costs down.

-How much does aircon cost to run onheat mode?
+How much does aircon cost to run on heat mode?

 Air conditioners with an inbuilt heat pump can be used to warm a room on cold days.
 Ideally, a hot and cold AC consumes less power in heat mode compared to when it's in cooling mode.
 This should use less power, which means less energy costs when heating a room.